Pooling information in likelihood-free inference: Optimality of pooled posteriors

 \subsubsection{Example: g-and-k}

-The g-and-k model is often used as a test case in the LFI literature (see, e.g., \citealp{FP2012}), since the likelihood of the model is intractable, and the model is often stated in terms of its quantile function:
+The g-and-k model has an intractable likelihood and is often used as a test case in the LFI literature (see, e.g., \citealp{FP2012}).
+The model is defined through its quantile function:

-where $p\in(0,1)$, $z(p)$ is the quantile function of the standard normal distribution, and the model parameters are ${\theta} = (a,b,g,k)^\top $, where the parameter $c$ is fixed at 0.8 (see \citealp{rayner2002numerical} for discussion).
+where $p\in(0,1)$, $z(p)$ is the quantile function of the standard normal distribution, and the model parameters are ${\theta} = (a,b,g,k)^\top $, while the parameter $c$ is fixed at 0.8 (see \citealp{rayner2002numerical} for discussion).
+Similar to \citealp{FP2012} we use a uniform prior on $[0,10]^4$.